-As the Chief Information Security Officer (CISO) at DataGravity, Inc., he advocated for the company’s total information security needs and was responsible for the development and delivery of the company’s comprehensive information security strategy.
+Prior to LEO, Andrew served as the CISO at DataGravity, Inc. where he advocated for the company’s total information security needs and was responsible for the development and delivery of the company’s comprehensive information security strategy.

-Before joining 451 Research, Andrew worked in the Information Security Office (ISO) of the University of Lethbridge, in Alberta, Canada and, prior to that, at a privately held bank in Hamilton, Bermuda; in each position, he was responsible for strategically designing, driving and executing the goals and objectives of the organization’s information security programs.
+Before joining 451 Research, Andrew worked in the Information Security Office (ISO) of the University of Lethbridge, in Alberta, Canada and, prior to that, at a privately held bank in Hamilton, Bermuda.
+In each position, he was responsible for strategically designing, driving, and executing the goals and objectives of the organization’s information security programs.

 Andrew was also presented with the Lethal Forensicator Coin by The SANS Institute at the SANS 2010 What Works in Forensics and Incident Response Summit – awarded to those who demonstrate exceptional talent, contributions, or helps to lead in the digital forensics profession and community.
 He is a sought-after speaker and has presented at numerous international security conferences.

-Andrew is frequently approached to provide expert commentary on security-industry developments, and has been featured in such publications as Forbes, Bloomberg, Wired, USA Today, International Business Times, Sacramento Bee, Delhi Daily News, Austin Business Journal, Ars Technica, RT, VentureBeat, LeMondeInformatique, eWeek, TechRepublic, Infosecurity Magazine, The Data Center Journal, TechTarget, Network World, Computerworld, PCWorld, and CSO Magazine.
-Andrew also has written articles for several trade publications such as Information Week Magazine, DarkReading and Network Computing on various security-related topics.
+He is frequently approached to provide expert commentary on security-industry developments, and has been featured in such publications as Forbes, Bloomberg, Wired, USA Today, International Business Times, Sacramento Bee, Delhi Daily News, Austin Business Journal, Ars Technica, RT, VentureBeat, LeMondeInformatique, eWeek, TechRepublic, Infosecurity Magazine, The Data Center Journal, TechTarget, Network World, Computerworld, PCWorld, and CSO Magazine.
+Andrew also has written articles for several trade publications such as Forbes, Information Week Magazine, DarkReading and Network Computing on various security-related topics.